-- Take a proper clinical history, examine the patient, perform essential diagnostic procedures and order relevant tests and interpret them to come to a reasonable diagnosis about the condition. - Provide basic and advanced life saving support services (BLS & ALS) in emergency situations - Undertake complete patient monitoring including the care of the patient.
+- Take a proper clinical history, examine the patient, perform essential diagnostic procedures and order relevant tests and interpret them to come to a reasonable diagnosis about the surgical condition. - Perform minor operative procedures and common general surgical operations independently and the major procedures with help from a senior surgeon. - provide basic and advanced life saving support services (BLS & ALS) in emergency situations - manage acute abdominal emergencies and poly trauma. - Undertake thorough wound management, including burn wounds. - Undertake complete patient monitoring including the preoperative and post operative care of the patient.